 Did the Insured Lie on the Application?

-Judge Schulze, who I have been before in a mediation and she was absolutely fantastic, saw a clear misrepresentation of facts; concluding that the doctor represented that he had income from performing surgeries at a time when he knew he was suspended from performing surgeries.
+Judge Schulze, who I have been before in mediation and she was fantastic, saw a clear misrepresentation of facts; concluding that the doctor represented had income from performing surgeries at a time when he knew he was suspended from performing surgeries.
 You can see the logic, right?
 Clearly, on some level, the doctor was holding back something from the insurance company, right?
-Obviously, if a surgeon gets suspended from practicing medicine, it is a big deal in that doctor’s life.
-He certainly knew or should have known that it could at least potentially be an indication for the insurance company.
+Obviously, if a surgeon gets suspended from practicing medicine, it is an enormous deal in that doctor’s life.
+He certainly knew or should have known that it could at least potentially be a sign for the insurance company.
 So why not just step up and disclose the truth?
 Wouldn’t you want your kids to grow up to do just that?

 Admissibility of Consent Order

 Judge Schulze’s also found that the consent order suspending the doctor was admissible.
 The question of whether a consent order between a doctor and the Maryland State Board of Physicians is admissible in this proceeding has never been addressed before by a Maryland or Federal Appeals court.